senadkurtisi/Hotel-Management-System/README.md

 can edit those information and update the database or delete employees, but managers can't edit or delete other managers, and of course, owners.
 Owners can edit and delete everyone.

-###### New employee
-Owners can add new employees, by specifying all necessary information.
-Every field must be filled and correctly formatted in order to add new employee.
-If not warning message will pop up.
-Also, employee level can be specified.
-When new employee is created we get notification about the ID of the recently created employee.